 What makes the LSAT so challenging are the time limits combined with the trickiness of the exam’s logical and analytical components.
 The logical and analytical sections of the LSAT consist of tricky passages and questions designed to keep you on your toes.
 The best way to prepare for this exam is to review LSAT practice exams.

 If you take the LSAT and don’t get a good score, you can retake the exam to improve your score.
-Ensure your implementing tips and strategies to help you ace the LSAT.
+Ensure you implement tips and strategies to help you ace the LSAT.

 Letters of recommendation are another key component of the law school application.
 Most law schools ask for two letters of recommendation, with at least one written by a professor, to gauge your academic performance and achievements.